magentabusiness/magentabusiness.github.io/iot-solutions.md

                 <li>Cost-effective operation</li>
                 <li>Improved work safety</li>
             </ul>
             <div class="text-content">Building an IoT ecosystem can be difficult.
 We have the expertise to provide you with a comprehensive set of Internet of Things services for developing and managing IoT technology solutions.
-Our IoT services are built-in into ThingsBoard products and can be customized to fit your specific needs.</div>
+Our IoT services are built-in into IoT Hub products and can be customized to fit your specific needs.</div>
         </div>
         <div class="definitions-block">
-            <h2 class="center-text">ThingsBoard IoT Services:</h2>
+            <h2 class="center-text">IoT Hub IoT Services:</h2>
             <div class="definitions-list">
                 <div class="definitions-list-item">
                     <div class="term">Asset Management</div>